 But, let’s be honest.
 Most of our DNA matches don’t have family trees, and if they do, they aren’t linked to their DNA.

-The DNA match from the image below doesn’t have a family tree attached to her results.
+The DNA match from the image below doesn’t have a family tree attached to her results, but I know that she is related through my father’s side of the family because she also shares DNA with my dad.
 We share 39 cM of DNA.

 If our match doesn’t have a complete tree, or worse, has no tree at all, how are we supposed to figure out how they are related?
 Since they could be quite distantly related, it might seem overwhelming to try to work this out.